Guest Post by Jason Fox, StraighterLine Student

 As a father of 6 and a disabled veteran on a fixed income, I really appreciate that StraighterLine saved me money.
 I would have spent thousands of dollars or used up my valuable GI Bill if I had not had the ability to take those 21 credits worth of courses with them.
 Now I can use my GI Bill and the associated housing allowance to cover the entire graduate program I am enrolled in so living expenses will not be an issue.

 Accelerating a Nursing Degree With Online Courses

-About the Author: Jason Fox is a veteran, father of six, and currently enrolled in a Master of Science at Alverno College.
+About the Author: Jason Fox is a veteran, father of six, and currently enrolled in a Master of Science of Nursing at Alverno College and pursuing his Nurse Practitioner (NP) degree.
 He completed 8 courses through StraighterLine.